If you choose to marry in church, it will be a day that is personal and special for you, but that need not mean you

 There is no doubt that the choices you make about your wedding day can make a huge impact on the total cost.
 Part of the cost will be for the legal fees, and everyone pays this.
 There are also optional extras which you can choose or decline, according to your budget.

 There is a required legal fee for marrying in a church.
-If you marry outside your own parish, it is £497 in 2017* and £456 if you marry in your home parish (providing you both live there).
+In 2018*, it costs £517 if you marry away from where you live and £474 if you marry in your home parish.
 This is set by the Church of England nationally and is the same for every church.

 This basic legal fee includes the cost of the vicar, the church, calling your banns, a banns certificate, the marriage certificate, lighting and all administration.